UnionInternationalCheminsdeFer/OSDM/spec/README.md

 # Convert Markdown to DOCX

 To convert the Markdown and image files to the specification part of IRS-90918-10 Leaflet the script `convert2docx.sh` can be used.

-The scripts needs [Pandoc](https://pandoc.org) to be installed.
+The script needs [Pandoc](https://pandoc.org) to be installed.